 The Molonglo 3 East Planning and Infrastructure Study is a combination of engineering (WSP) and urban design (RobertsDay).
 This article outlines what is in the report for cycling.
 This article focuses on the reports from WSP.

 The Pinnacle in Canberra Nature Park is very pretty and undulating – perfect for recreation cycling.
 The Pinnacle Nature Reserve lies on the hill behind Hawker.
 It is part of Canberra Nature Park.
 A ride around the edge of the reserves along the management trails is about 11 km in length.
 A good walk but only a short ride.

 The missing link between Kuringa Drive and Barton Highway has been discussed since at least 2016 and now tied with an intersection upgrade.
-Neither has started.
-The intersection looks as it was four years ago.
+Construction was not started until 2021.
 ACT Labor’s promises are worth little if nothing gets done over the parliamentary term.

 Kuringa Drive has long been a missing link between West Belconnen and West Gungahlin.
 Building a path along Kuringa Drive was an ACT Labor 2016 Election pledge.
 The design work is finally completed and gone out to tender.